liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-08-26-spring-ioc-and-di.md

 		void send();
 }
 ```

-# IoC and DI in Spring
-In a Spring-based application, it is always preferable to use dependency injection.
-Wherever it is possible to use dependency injection with Spring, you should do so; otherwise, you can fall back on the dependency lookup capabilities.

 # BeanFactory
 The core of Spring's dependency injection container is the **BeanFactory** interface. **BeanFactory** is responsible for managing components, including their dependencies as well as their life cycles.